Skip to main content

 • Monitor CPU utilization and load on your Apache web servers.

-• Monitor the number of worker and idle threads.
+• Monitor the number of workers and idle threads.

 test